Join a free event listed on our calendar (click to download a prinable PDF file) or visit us at Amphitrite House Interpretive Centre.

 Often cast as villains in popular stories, wolves have long been misunderstood.
 These sacred creatures, roam the rugged shores and forests of the Pacific coast, hold a deep and complex role in the ecosystems they call home.
 Join us for a one-hour guided walk as we explore the lives of these elusive predators—how they hunt, swim, and thrive at the intersection of land and sea.
 Through stories of culture, ecology, and conservation, we’ll trace the shifting human perspectives of wolves: from feared and hunted to respected and protected.

-Parks Canada Whales & More: 1 pm to 2:30 pm every Thursday starting June 12th.
+Parks Canada Whales & More: 1 pm to 2:30 pm every Thursday.
 Visit Parks Canada Interpreters at the lighthouse Discovery Tent and enjoy interactive activities with rotating topics to discover, learn, and have fun.
 Learn about other programs to attend including evening events.

 Parks Canada Booth: 10 am to 1 pm every Friday.
 Parks Canada Coastal Stewards will greet you at the Amphitrite Lighthouse Discovery Tent.
 Learn about staying safe on and near the water.
 The ocean is unpredictable.
 Always stay on the trail.
 Never venture down into the surge channels along the Wild Pacific Trail or out onto the rocks near the ocean.
 Learn fun facts about the power of the ocean.